chanzuckerberg/cellxgene-census/README.md

 ## Motivation: Single-cell analysis at scale

-The **Cell Census** is a data object and a convenience API to open it.
+The **Cell Census** is a data object publicly hosted online and a convenience API to open it.
 The object is built using the [SOMA](https://github.com/single-cell-data/SOMA) API and data model via its implementation of [TileDB-SOMA](https://github.com/single-cell-data/TileDB-SOMA).
 As such, the Cell Census has all the data capabilities offered by TileDB-SOMA and currently absent in the single-cell field, including:

 - Cloud-based data storage and access.
 - Efficient access for larger-than-memory slices of data.
 - Data streaming for iterative/parallelizablne  methods.
 - R and Python support.
 - Export to AnnData and Seurat.

+The Cell Census is free to use.

 ## Cell Census data releases